CS3219-AY2223S1/cs3219-project-ay2223s1-g13/README.md

 3. Start the user-service by running `npm run start`

 ## Matching Service
-Ensure that frontend directs to `localhost:8001` for matching-service APIs.
 Change the url for io connection to `localhost:3000` to connect to frontend locally
 1. Change directory to user-service by running `cd matching-service`
 2. Ensure the dependencies are downloaded locally `npm install`